-While I’ve seen Picoworkers payment proofs out there, I’ve seen a lot of negative comments too.
-In fact, the comments section underneath my Picoworkers review takes a lot of moderation, with a mixture of people crying “scam” and others taking the opposite view, saying that complainants simply don’t follow the rules.
+While we’ve seen Picoworkers payment proofs out there, I’ve seen a lot of negative comments too.
+In fact, the comments section underneath our Picoworkers review takes a lot of moderation, with a mixture of people crying “scam” and others taking the opposite view, saying that complainants simply don’t follow the rules.
 One example is people trying to use the platform from locations where it shouldn’t be available.

 There IS work on this platform, but I’d strongly recommend exhausting other possibilities first.